microsoft/teams-ai/js/samples/04.ai-apps/a.teamsChefBot/README.md

 code .
 ```

-2. Add your OpenAI key to the `SECRET_OPENAI_KEY` variable in the `./env/.env.local.user` file.
+2. Add your OpenAI key to the `SECRET_OPENAI_KEY` variable in the `./env/.env.local.user` file and comment out lines 90-93 in `./src/index.ts` file.

 If you are using Azure OpenAI then follow these steps:

 -   Comment the `SECRET_OPENAI_KEY` variable in the `./env/.env.local.user` file.
 -   Add your Azure OpenAI key and endpoint values to the `SECRET_AZURE_OPENAI_KEY` and `SECRET_AZURE_OPENAI_ENDPOINT` variables.
--   Open `./src/index.ts` and uncomment lines 90-93.
 -   Open the `teamsapp.local.yml` file and modify the last step to use Azure OpenAI variables instead:

 ```yml